nicolashainaux/mathmaker/docs/include/detailed_version.rst

     (dev0) $ deactivate
     $

-Note that it is possible to run ``mathmaker`` outside the virtual environment this way:
+Note that it is not recommanded but possible to run ``mathmaker`` outside the virtual environment this way (as of 2018, not sure this feature still works and anyway you shouldn't do that):
 ::

     $ cd path/to/mathmaker/